 “Sultan’s work is a key part of the SFMOMA collection of photography made in California,” said Sandra S. Phillips, exhibition curator and curator emerita of photography at SFMOMA.
 “In light of Sultan’s more than 30-year teaching career in the Bay Area, and his close relationship with SFMOMA, Sultan’s work will truly be coming home as the touring exhibition Here and Home concludes in San Francisco.”

-Five major bodies of work comprise this presentation, including:
+Four major bodies of work comprise this presentation, including:

 - Evidence (1975–77), made collaboratively with Mike Mandel, comprises found pictures from archives of research institutions and corporations sequenced evocatively.
 These were among the first photographic works to explore appropriation, authorship and the relationship between context and meaning.